ans-group/docs.ukfast.co.uk/source/dr-ha/bcp/generalinformation.md

 #### Unison

 A package called [Unison](https://www.cis.upenn.edu/~bcpierce/unison/) is used to synchronize configuration between both nodes on a schedule.
-This runs as a [cron job](/operatingsystems/linux/basics/cron.html) on both nodes every 5 minutes, and by default will be set to copy your webserver configuration, database server configuration, SSL certificates, and system users and passwords between the two nodes.
+This runs as a [cron job](/operatingsystems/linux/basics/cron.html) on both nodes every minute.
+By default it will be set to copy your webserver configuration, database server configuration, SSL certificates, and system users and passwords between the two nodes.

 If you're adding configuration files outside of the standard package locations, you will likely need to modify the Unison settings to add in the new paths.